• Home

 • Recipes

-You are here: Home / Senior Women Travel / US Travel / Georgia / ROME, GEORGIA: Rich History and Robust Future
+You are here: Home / Senior Women Travel / US Travel / Georgia / Soak in the Rich History of ROME, GEORGIA

 I dare you to find another town the size and population of Rome, Georgia with such a storied past and a solid impetus for the future.
 Rome, with its 36,000 lucky residents, is ideally located between Birmingham, Atlanta, and Chattanooga.
 Since Georgia is one of the original thirteen colonies, Rome’s past runs deep, but with construction underway right now, Rome is poised to grow and attract tourists for many years to come.